opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 ### Create Workspace from the Home Page
 The easiest way is to create a workspace from the home page.
 You will be automatically redirected to this page if you visit the root OpenSearch Dashboards directly.
 The UI will look like the screenshot below.
 ![Create workspace from homepage]({{site.url}}{{site.baseurl}}/images/workspace/create-workspace/create-workspace-from-homepage.png)
 There are two types of buttons for workspace creation.
-The first type is the top-right "Create workspace" button, which will show a use case popover after being clicked.
+The first type is the top-right "Create workspace" button, which displays a use case popover when clicked.
 Clicking the use case name (e.g., "Observability") in the popover will redirect you to the create workspace page and populate it with the selected use case.
 The second type is the "Create workspace" button inside the use case card.
 Clicking this button will redirect you to the create workspace page and populate it with the use case from the card.

 ### Create Workspace from the Left Navigation
 The left navigation is hidden on the home page.
 To see the left navigation, you may need to navigate away from the home page.
 For example, click "View all workspaces" on the home page.
 It will redirect you to the workspace list page, as shown in the screenshot below.